GDPR Employee Monitoring Compliance Considerations for Employers

 Beyond meeting legal requirements, transparency builds trust with employees and reduces the risk of monitoring being perceived as intrusive or unfair.

 The GDPR establishes specific requirements that directly impact employee monitoring practices.
-Understanding these provisions is crucial for compliance, particularly in the context of GDPR considerations in the healthcare sector.
+Understanding these provisions is important for compliance, particularly in the context of GDPR considerations in the healthcare sector.

 Integrity and confidentiality: Employers must implement appropriate security measures to protect personal data, including restricting access to personal data only to authorised personnel.
 This helps ensure data is not accessed, altered, or disclosed unlawfully.